-- → the CEO (or equivalent) - → managers with a reporting level to the CEO of +1 (i.e. those who are more senior than the CEO and report to someone overseas [typically global entities]) - those managers who are employed on a casual basis.
+- → the CEO/head of business (or equivalent) - → managers with a reporting level to the CEO of +1 (i.e. those who are more senior than the CEO and report to someone overseas [typically global entities]) - those managers who are employed on a casual basis.